postgresml/postgresml/pgml-docs/docs/blog/scaling-postgresml-to-one-million-requests-per-second.md

   November 7, 2022
 </p>

 The question "Does it Scale?" has become somewhat of a meme in software engineering.
 There is a good reason for it though, because most businesses plan for success.
-If your app, online store, or SaaS takes off, you want to be sure that the system powering it can serve all your customers.
+If your app, online store, or SaaS becomes popular, you want to be sure that the system powering it can serve all your new customers.

 At PostgresML, we are very concerned with scale.
-Our engineering background took us through scaling OLTP and OLAP Postgres to 100 TB+, so we're certain that Postgres scales, but could we scale machine learning alongside it?
+Our engineering background took us through scaling PostgreSQL to 100 TB+, so we're certain that it scales, but could we scale machine learning alongside it?

-In this post, we'll discuss some challenges facing machine learning inference with PostgresML, and how we solved them to achieve an impressive **1 million XGBoost predictions per second** on commodity hardware.
+In this post, we'll discuss how we horizontally scaled PostgresML to achieve more than **1 million XGBoost predictions per second** on commodity hardware.

 If you missed our previous post and are wondering why someone would combine machine learning and Postgres, take a look at our PostgresML vs. Python [benchmark](/blog/postgresml-is-8x-faster-than-python-http-microservices).